 Izidi kolesarske dirke po Španiji

-Jerez, 22. avgusta - Izidi 6. etape kolesarske dirke po Španiji in skupni vrstni red.
+Granada, 25. avgusta - Izidi 9. etape kolesarske dirke po Španiji in skupni vrstni red.